- This event has passed.

 Since then, it has grown steadily with more than 130,000 people travelling each year to the Yorkshire city to embrace the festival’s core values and celebrate freedom.

 While in Hull, visit the house where William Wilberforce was born in 1759.
 Now a free museum, it houses exhibitions that outline the story of the slave trade, its eventual abolition, and the vital role that Wilberforce played.
 There are also exhibits on modern-day slavery.
 (Unfortunately this is now closed until further notice).

 The Ferens Art Gallery is one of the leading exhibition spaces in the country, and this year it is displaying a portrait of Wilberforce by Sir Thomas Lawrence, for the first time.

-For other ideas on what to do in Hull, read Mark Bibby Jackson’s article on the current UK City of Culture.
+For other ideas on what to do in Hull, read Mark Bibby Jackson’s article on the past UK City of Culture.

 Freedom Festival Programme

 The festival takes place in venues across the city, for a full Freedom Festival programme click here.

 Festivals in Yorkshire